IMG 0723 - Superior Renovations

 The detached studio or home office (Hobsonville / Albany / Flat Bush)

-Typical brief: A growing family on a newer section needs a dedicated workspace, teenager retreat, or family member accommodation that’s slightly separate from the main house.
-Pre-2026 this meant a full consent process for a granny flat.
+A growing family on a newer section needs a workspace, teenager retreat, or family accommodation slightly separate from the main house.
+Pre-2026 this meant a full consent process.
+Now a 70m² detached dwelling can qualify for the exemption — single storey, 4m max height, 2m setbacks, LBP-built — which is genuinely faster and cheaper.
+Indicative range: $150,000–$280,000 for a 50–70m² self-contained dwelling, depending on finish and whether on-site services need extending.

 The second-storey master suite (Glendowie / Meadowbank / Takapuna)